bhaswati13/Java-Student-Record-Management-System/README.md

 ## Overview

 This project is a basic Student Record Management System implemented in Java.
-It allows users to perform CRUD operations (Create, Read, Update, Delete) on student records.
+It allows users to perform CRUD operations (Create, Read, Update, Delete) and Search by using different parameters on student records.
 The application uses MySQL to store and retrieve data.

 ## Features